-L. The Department of Education, in collaboration with the Department of Health, shall develop and make available to each school board informational materials for parents on diabetes awareness and care.
-Such informational materials shall include (i) a description of and common warning signs and symptoms associated with diabetes in children; (ii) guidance on actions parents should take if a child displays any warning signs or symptoms described in clause (i); and (iii) guidance for any parent of a child who is diagnosed as having diabetes on the options, policies, and procedures relating to diabetes care and management in a school setting, including information detailing the process for and the benefits of developing and implementing a DMMP for his child in accordance with the provisions of this section.
+N. The Department of Education, in collaboration with the Department of Health, shall develop, make available to each school board, and post in a publicly accessible location on its website informational materials for parents on type 1 and type 2 diabetes awareness.
 Each school board shall make such informational materials available to the parent of each student enrolled in the school division at the beginning of each school year.
 The Department of Education, in collaboration with the Department of Health, shall review and update such informational materials as necessary.
+Such informational materials